-Urban Coffee Tour started less than a year ago, when one of its founders saw a need to develop a coffee tour in Medellín for travelers with limited time in Colombia who were still interested in learning more about the scientific side of coffee making.
+Urban Coffee Tour started in 2017, when one of its founders saw a need to develop a coffee tour in Medellín for travelers with limited time in Colombia who were still interested in learning more about the scientific side of coffee making.

 It may not be a surprise to many that coffee is the second largest export in Colombia.
 One could say that coffee is synonymous with Colombia.
 And Colombia’s climate makes it a perfect place to grow these magical little beans.